• Skip to main content

 Some clinicians may only test for free T4, but free T3 is also important to test, as some individuals may not be converting the T4 to the active T3 hormone properly.
 Thus, people may have normal T4 levels, but low T3 levels.

-Thyroid peroxidase (TPO) and Thyroglobulin (Tg) Antibodies Tests
+Thyroid Peroxidase (TPO) and Thyroglobulin (Tg) Antibodies Tests

 The TPOAb and TgAb tests measure the antibodies that are the markers of autoimmunity, letting us know that the immune system is launching an attack on the thyroid gland.
 Generally, the higher the thyroid peroxidase and thyroglobulin antibody numbers, the more aggressive the autoimmune attack is on the thyroid.
 However, not everyone will have antibodies.
 (Read more about how some people with Hashimoto’s may not have any antibodies.)
 While not everyone with Hashimoto’s will have these antibodies, those that do can use them as a gauge of how aggressive the attack is on their thyroid, and can track the antibodies over time to see if their current lifestyle interventions are working.
 A reduction in thyroid antibodies is usually an indication that their lifestyle changes are helping.